 Mind – Understanding that the facility’s Design and Construction Team must be of one direction: Mindful of effective functionality, flexibility of systems & equipment, realistic in constructability, respectful of schedule and budget.

 Understanding that the facility is a living, changing Body of spaces.
 It needs to be able to grow, internally adjusting through flexibility in design and engineering while continuing to function effectively.
-The facility must strive to not just exist by relieving everyday symptoms of aging, instead, the facility should be cared for with consistent maintenance, analysis of clinical services’ performance based on the environment of care and providing a competent, comfortable connection with the patient and caregiver.
+The facility must strive to not just for problems as they arise.
+Instead, the facility should be cared for with consistent maintenance, analysis of clinical services’ performance based on the environment of care and providing a competent, comfortable connection with the patient and caregiver.

 Spirit – Understanding that clinical care and the patient recovery process are the Spirit of the facility is critical in designing meaningful spaces.
 Thoughtful foresight in creating spaces that can evolve with ever changing patient care needs, advancements in technology and treatment processes is key in the team approach to healthcare design, with each component working together towards a cohesive and flexible environment.